AWS Cluster Route Failover

 }

-Set the Resource field to the ARN of the route table associated with the data NICs.
+List the ARN of every route table the cluster will manage in the Resource field, one entry per table.
+This includes the route table associated with the data NICs and any additional subnet route tables that need to reach overlay destinations.
 See Deploy a Trustgrid Node AMI in AWS for full IAM role setup steps.

 Configuration Steps

-2. Under Networking > Clusters, create a cluster with a descriptive, unique name. img
+Under Networking > Clusters, create a cluster with a descriptive, unique name.

-3. Select the cluster and add both nodes using the Actions dropdown. img
+Select the cluster and add both nodes using the Actions dropdown.

 Appropriate VPN configuration is still required for traffic to flow end-to-end across the Trustgrid overlay.